kestra-io/docs/content/docs/15.how-to-guides/pushflows.md

     message: hello on {{ inputs.greeting }}
 ```

-To include all child namespaces in our Git commit, we only need to set the `includeChildNamespaces` property to `true`:
+To include all child namespaces in our Git commit, we only need to add the `includeChildNamespaces` property, set to `true`:

 ```yaml
 id: push_to_git